 Not only are strokes the 5th leading killer in the U.S., but it is the most common cause of adult disability.
 Some stroke factors cannot be modified, such as family history and race, but there are risk factors that can be worked on.

 According to the National Institute of Neurological Disorders and Stroke, there are seven treatable stroke risk factors:

-1. High Blood Pressure
+- High Blood Pressure

 If your blood pressure is high, you and your doctor need to work out an individual strategy to bring it down to the normal range.

-2. Cigarette Smoking
+- Cigarette Smoking

 Cigarette smoking has been linked to the buildup of fatty substances (atherosclerosis) in the carotid artery, the main neck artery supplying blood to the brain.
 Blockage of this artery is the leading cause of stroke in Americans.

-3. Heart Disease
+- Heart Disease

 Common heart disorders such as coronary artery disease, valve defects, irregular heart beat (atrial fibrillation), and enlargement of one of the heart’s chambers can result in blood clots that may break loose and block vessels in or leading to the brain.

-4. Transient Ischemic Attack
+- Transient Ischemic Attack

 While a transient ischemic attack (TIA) is often labeled “mini-stroke,” it is more accurately characterized as a “warning stroke.”
 This is a temporary blood clot that lasts typically less than five minutes and usually causes no permanent damage to the brain; however, about a third of people who experience a TIA will go onto have a stroke within a year.

 Diabetes causes destructive changes in the blood vessels throughout the body, including the brain.
 Hypertension is common among diabetics and accounts for much of their increased stroke risk.
 Treating diabetes can delay the onset of complications that increase the risk of stroke.

-6. Cholesterol Imbalance
+- Cholesterol Imbalance

 Low-density lipoprotein cholesterol (LDL) carries cholesterol (a fatty substance) through the blood and delivers it to cells.
 Excess LDL can cause cholesterol to build up in blood vessels, leading to atherosclerosis.

 - Physical Inactivity and Obesity

 Physical inactivity and obesity are associated with many health issues, including strokes.
 The American Heart Association lists seven small steps that make big changes.
 They refer to it as Life’s Simple 7.
 Check them out if you are looking to improve your health.

 Buying term insurance isn’t an investment.
-People who purchase term insurance would rather have it not pay out, actually, because if it does pay out that means you’ve died before your time.
+People who purchase term insurance would rather have it not pay out, because if it does pay out that means you’ve died before your time.